 Attorneys Who Support this Practice Area

-If you have questions about a Grandparent Rights, would like further information, or would like to set up a consultation appointment, please contact office@theCDSLawFirm.com or (518) 436-4170.
+If you have questions about a grandparent visitation or custody matter, or would like to set up a consultation appointment, please contact office@theCDSLawFirm.com or (518) 436-4170.